Gaussian Multiple Access via Compute-and-Forward: Nested lattice codes and computation rate tuples

-\begin{itemize} \item By setting $\beta_k=1$ for all $k$ we recover the original compute-and-forward formula given in \cite{NazerGastpar_2011} Theorem 4. \item The usefulness of the parameters $\beta_1,\ldots,\beta_K$ lies in the fact that they can be chosen according to the channel coefficients $h_k$ and power $P$.
-This is crucial to our coding scheme as we will see in the sequel. \item This formula also illustrates why it is without loss of generality to assume that all powers are equal.
-In the case that each transmitter has power $P_k$, just replace $h_k$ by $h_k':=\sqrt{P_k/P}h_k$ for all $k$ in (\ref{eq:compute_rate}). \item It is straightforward to extend the result when there are multiple receivers, see Theorem 2 in \cite{ZhuGastpar_2014}. \item Unlike most compute-and-forward coding schemes where a modulo integer sum (see \cite[Def.
-24]{NazerGastpar_2011}) is decoded, our scheme only considers decoding the integer sums $\sum_ka_k\ve t_k$ themselves.
-This approach suffices for our purpose and makes the presentation cleaner. \end{itemize} \end{remark}
+\begin{remark} \ \begin{itemize} \item By setting $\beta_k=1$ for all $k$ we recover the original compute-and-forward formula given in \cite{NazerGastpar_2011} Theorem 4. \item The usefulness of the parameters $\beta_1,\ldots,\beta_K$ lies in the fact that they can be chosen according to the channel coefficients $h_k$ and power $P$.
+This is crucial to our coding scheme for a Gaussian MAC. \item This formula also illustrates why it is without loss of generality to assume that all powers are equal.
+In the case that each transmitter has power $P_k$, just replace $h_k$ by $h_k':=\sqrt{P_k/P}h_k$ for all $k$ in (\ref{eq:compute_rate}). \item It is straightforward to extend the result when there are multiple receivers, see \cite{zhu_thesis} \cite{ZhuGastpar_2014}. \end{itemize} \end{remark}

+Before moving on, it is instructive to inspect formula (\ref{eq:compute_rate}) in some detail.
+This will give some insights on why this modified scheme will be helpful for a multiple-access channel.
+To do this, we can rewrite (\ref{eq:compute_rate}) in the following expression